-This blue cheese dip is pretty much the classic cool, creamy, tangy, can’t-quite-get-enough accompaniment to many things–as a dip for crudités, as a smear on steak, as something to drizzle or dollop on salads, baked potatoes, anything that would otherwise taste a little too abstemious.
+This blue cheese dip is pretty much the classic cool, creamy, tangy, can’t-quite-get-enough accompaniment to many things–as a dip for crudités, as a smear on steak, as something to drizzle or dollop on salads, baked potatoes, cauliflower popcorn, or anything that would otherwise taste a little too abstemious.
 Although its most inspired application is perhaps also its most expected alongside Buffalo wings.
-Nothing wrong with that.–David Leite
+Nothing wrong with that.

 Blue Cheese Dip

 - In a small bowl, stir together the yogurt, mayonnaise, vinegar, and blue cheese.
 Mash any very large chunks of blue cheese with the back of a spoon to integrate it into the dip.

 - You can make the dip up to 3 days ahead and store in an airtight container in the refrigerator.
 When you want to serve it, allow it to come to room temperature before serving.
 A gentle suggestion: Make plenty because this goes fast.

 Nutrition information is automatically calculated, so should only be used as an approximation.